SanPen/GridCal/doc/md_source/power_flow.md

 ### Benchmark - IEEE 13 Node Test Feeder

-To validate the implementation in GridCal of the three-phase power flow algorithm, the IEEE 13 Node Test Feeder has been selected as a reference benchmark.
+To validate the implementation in VeraGrid of the three-phase power flow algorithm, the IEEE 13 Node Test Feeder has been selected as a reference benchmark.
 This distribution system model, published by the IEEE Distribution System Analysis Subcommittee, represents a typical North American urban radial distribution network.